-CES FOSTERS a positive and nurturing school climate.
+CES fosters a positive and nurturing school climate.
 We have events that recognize students and include parents in all our events.
-We also foster collegiality among faculty members by recognizing birthdays each month with cake, rewarding perfect attendance for staff each six weeks, Friday Feasts, special breakfasts and lunches for teachers.
+We also foster collegiality among faculty members by recognizing birthdays each month with cake, rewarding perfect attendance for staff each six weeks.
 At CES safety is our number one priority.
 We practice safety drills throughout the school year.
-Teachers and students are well trained on what to do in the case of an emergency.
+Teachers and students are trained monthly on what to do in the case of an emergency.
 We do need funds to continue recognition programs; we now fund these through donations and fund-raising.
+Our campus still needs an enclosed building for our students to walk to the cafeteria and gym.